 Degree audits are assigned to each student.
 Study the degree audit, then prepare for the course offerings presented for the semester carefully; give due consideration to your academic programme and your personal responsibilities as you decide on your registration/

-An official registration is the acceptance by the Registrar and the Bursar of an individual’s Course Registration form with the appropriate amount of tuition and fees.
-Students are not members in any course or class until their names appear on the official class roster or the lecturer has received official evidence of registration from the Registrar.
-The students remain members of a class until final grades are reported or until they withdraw from the course or are administratively withdrawn.
-Students are considered present once they have reported to the class in a timely manner.
+An official registration is the acceptance by the Registrar and by the Bursar of an individual’s course registration form with the appropriate amount of tuition and fees.
+Students are not members in any course or class until their names appear on the offical roster or the lecturer has received official eveidence of registration or the class permit card from the registrar.
+The students remain members of a class until grades are reported or until they withdraw from the course or until if for any reason they are suspended from class.
+Students are considered present once they have reported to the class.

 Modify Student Courses

 For Fall and Spring semesters the add/drop period lasts one week, the first week of classes.
 During the summer, the last day to add classes is the day following the start of classes.
 The ADD/Drop Form must be completed.